Cargill/splinter/splinterd/man/splinterd.1.md

   be used to find the OAuth and OpenID endpoints for authentication.
 This option is required if the `oauth-provider` option is set to `azure` or `openid`; if a different provider is configured, this option will have no effect.

+* `oauth-openid-auth-params` for specifying additional parameters to add to OAuth OpenID auth requests.
+Each parameter must be formatted as a `<key>=<value>` pair.
+This option only has an effect when `--oauth-provider openid` is used; if a different provider is configured, this option will have no effect.

+* `oauth-openid-scopes` for specifying one or more additional scopes to request from the OAuth OpenID provider.
+This option only has an effect when `--oauth-provider openid` is used; if a different provider is configured, this option will have no effect.

 The first 4 of the above arguments (provider, client ID, client secret, and redirect URL) must be provided when using OAuth authorization.
 If some but not